rshs-robotics-club/ev3dev-cpp-template-wrapper/docs/documentation/motorDocumentation.md

 ## `Motor::releaseMotor()`
 Output method
 {: .label }
-Description: tells the motor to cut it's electricity and freely come to a stop.
+Description: tells the motor to cut its electricity and freely come to a stop.

 ---